 Nuxt.js includes the following to create a rich web application development:

-Take a look at the commands to learn more about it.
+Take a look at the commands to learn more about usage.

-When building your application it will generate the HTML of every of your routes to store it in a file.
+When building your application, it will generate the HTML for every one of your routes and store it in a file.

 -| pages/ ----| about.vue ----| index.vue